|Study Period:||2016 - 2026|

 Scope of the Report

 Green building materials are defined as materials that are non-toxic, improve occupancy health, lower cost, and conserve energy.
 Green building operating costs lower than a regular building, with 63% less water usage and 53% less electricity usage.
 The green building material market is segmented by type, application, end-user industry, and geography.
-By type, the market is segmented by Exterior, Interior, Structural, and Others.
-By application, the market is segmented into Framing, Insulation, Roofing, Exterior Siding, Interior Finishing, and Others.
-By end-user Industry, the market is segmented by Residential, Commercial, Institutional, and Others.
-The report also covers the market size and forecasts for the green building materials market in 15 countries acrossmajor regions.
+By type, the market is segmented by exterior, interior, structural, and other types.
+By application, the market is segmented into framing, insulation, roofing, exterior siding, interior finishing, and other applications.
+By end-user industry, the market is segmented by residential, commercial, institutional, and other end-user industries.
+The report also covers the market size and forecasts for the green building materials market in 15 countries across major regions.
 For each segment, the market sizing and forecasts have been done on the basis of value (USD million).

 Key Market Trends